 The famous story of the star-crossed lovers Romeo and Juliet comes to the West End with a twist this autumn.
-Juliet, who is poised to kill herself for thou Romeo, has a change of mind and puts down the dagger: it is time for her to tell her story and this time, alongside her girlfriends.
+Juliet, who is poised to kill herself for thou Romeo, has a change of mind and puts down the dagger: she decides to continue life after Romeo.

-From Britney’s “Hit me baby One More Time” to The Weeknd’s “Can’t Feel My Face”, this daring and powerful West End Music includes some of the biggest pop anthems of the 21st century, yet swedish songwriter Max Cooper has arranged them in a completely different way.
+From Britney’s “Hit me baby One More Time” to The Weeknd’s “Can’t Feel My Face”, this daring and powerful musical includes some of the biggest pop anthems of the 21st century.
+Produced by the phenomenal songwriter Max Martin, these classic pop songs are arranged in a astonishingly different way by Bill Sherman.
 A fabulously inventive and unique “what if” musical, starring Hamilton’s Miriam Teak-Lee, & Juliet is a dazzling performance full of surprises!

 Getting there: The Shaftesbury Theatre can be accessed by Tube, Bus, Car and Train.
 The exact address of the theatre is:

 Train: London Charing cross is about a 15 minute walk away and London Euston station is about 20 minutes.
 You can take the tube from each of these stations to Tottenham Court Road, the nearest tube station.

 From Charing Cross: once you have left the station, cross the road at the traffic lights and turn left towards Trafalgar Square.
 Whilst the square is on your left, walk up St Martin’s Place and continue on this

 road as it turns into Charing Cross Road.
 Pass Leicester square tube station and just after the road meets high Holborn.

 From London Euston: on exiting the station, go down Melton Street to Euston Road.
 Then turn right on Euston Road, cross the road and take the first left down Gower Street.
 Continue walking down this street as it turns into Bloomsbury street.
 The theatre will be on the right.